 North American summer wasn’t even over this year and there was already media coverage about TV spots for the American football championship game being sold out.

 While many of us love watching the commercials during that game, which is often considered the most important event in the advertising industry, it’s surprising how little attention international soccer gets when considering its scale and global cultural significance.

 To put things into perspective, Tom Brady—a football player who is lauded by many as the greatest of all time (#GOAT)—has around 13M followers on Instagram as of September 26, while soccer superstars Lionel Messi and Cristiano Ronaldo have 362M and 483M followers, respectively.
 If advertising is about connecting with audiences, there’s little doubt that the most important event is happening later this year in Qatar, where a nation will be crowned the world’s soccer champion.

 Whether you call it soccer or football (like I and most of the world do), the impact of this mega-event on our industry can’t be overstated.
 What used to be an opportunity for the event’s official sponsors has become an opportunity for any brand of any size on any continent.
-And the fact that this year’s biggest global football event will overlap and compete for attention with the holiday shopping season makes understanding seasonal consumer trends and having a strategy that's optimized for the tournament a must.
+And the fact that this year’s biggest global football event will overlap and compete for attention with the festive season shopping makes understanding seasonal consumer trends and having a strategy that's optimised for the tournament a must.